CREATE TABLE supports the

 A foreign key constraint on a stored generated column cannot use

-ON UPDATE SET NULL,
+SET NULL, or

-ON DELETE SET DEFAULT, or
+SET NULL, or

 A foreign key constraint cannot reference a virtual generated column.